JMB raised funds by committing dacoities in Bengaluru and nearby areas

 Anas is an active member of Jamaat-ul-Mujahideen Bangladesh (JMB) India module.
 Last year (2018), he was staying in Bengaluru along with other members of JMB Jahidul Islam, Nazrul Islam, Asif Ikbal, Arif and others.

 He and his associates from JMB were actively involved in raising funds by committing dacoities in Bengaluru.
-Further, as part of conspiracy they had established their hideouts at various places in Bengaluru and made preparations to carry out subversive activities by procuring material and equipment for making IEDs.
+Further, as part of the conspiracy, they had established their hideouts at various places in Bengaluru and made preparations to carry out subversive activities by procuring material and equipment for making IEDs.